maizzle/maizzle.com/content/docs/tailwindcss.md

 The [official Maizzle Starter](https://github.com/maizzle/maizzle) uses a `tailwind.css` file stored in `src/css`.

-Although optional, this is included in order to provide an example of how you can use custom CSS components that go beyond the utility-first concept of Tailwind.
+Although optional, this file is included in order to provide an example of how you can use custom CSS in Maizzle.

-For example, Tailwind CSS might not include some utility class that you need.
-If you want to organize custom utilities and CSS components into files, this is how you do it.
+For example, as we've just seen above, you might want to create a custom class based on Tailwind CSS utilities.
+If you want to organize custom utilities and CSS classes into files, this is how you do it.

 `tailwind.css` does two things: